 The scans showed that the dog’s reward center was activated only when the trainers used praise words in a praising voice.
-This demonstrates that the dogs used both sides of their brain to understand the words and to interpret the emotion behind them as concluded in the journal Science.
+This demonstrates that the dogs used both sides of their brain to understand the words and to interpret the emotion behind them as concluded in

 “[Dogs] not only tell apart what we say and how we say it, but they can also combine the two, for a correct interpretation of what those words really meant,” says lead researcher Attila Andics.
 “This is very similar to what human brains do.”

 This can lead to important improvements and better success when training a new dog or puppy:

 - Reward the good things your puppy does in a ‘praise’ intonation

 - Dogs will repeat good/rewarded behavior so as to get praise and a positive response from their owners